Governance

 President of the BoD and Director

-Vassilios Paipais is Professor of International Political Theory at Panteion University.
+Vassilios Paipais is Professor of International Political Theory at Panteion University and Director of the Institute of International Relations (IDIS).
 He has previously worked at the Universities of St Andrews, Edinburgh, LSE, SOAS, and UCL.
 He earned his PhD from the London School of Economics and Political Science.
 He holds an undergraduate degree in Law (Aristotle University of Thessaloniki), an MA in International Relations and Strategic Studies (Panteion University, Athens) and an MRes in International Relations (LSE).
 He has also been awarded a Post-Graduate Certificate in Higher Education (PGCertHE) and he is a UK Higher Education Academy Fellow.
 As a teacher, he has received numerous accolades among which the Montague

 Burton and John Charvet Teaching Prizes from the LSE.
 His research focuses on three main areas: the theory and history of realism as an ethico-political response to the crisis of liberal modernity in the 20th century, the question of ontology in politics and international relations, and the study of political theology in world politics.
 He also teaches International Relations theory, International Political Theory, and political theory courses.